+The F-22 is a stealthy, penetrating, air dominance fighter built for day, night, and adverse weather, full-spectrum operations.
 The prototype YF-22 first flew as part of USAF’s Advanced Tactical Fighter competition on Sept.
 29, 1990, followed by the flight of the first F-22 test aircraft in 1997.
-The Raptor debuted in combat striking Islamic State ground targets during Inherent Resolve in 2014, and achieved its first air-to-air kill downing a Chinese surveillance balloon off the coast of North Carolina on Feb.
+The Raptor debuted in combat striking Islamic State ground targets during Inherent Resolve in 2014 and achieved its first air-to-air kill downing a Chinese surveillance balloon off the coast of North Carolina on Feb.
 3, 2023.

-Raptor is currently the world’s most advanced fighter and its mix of stealth, long-range supercruise, and multitarget engagement capability make it a key platform in USAF’s Indo/Asia-Pacific strategy.
+It is the world’s most advanced fighter and its mix of stealth, long-range supercruise, and multitarget engagement capability make it a key platform in USAF’s Indo/Asia-Pacific strategy.

 F-22’s advanced flight controls and high-performance thrust-vectoring engine enable extreme maneuverability.
-Features include six LCD color cockpit displays, APG-77 AESA radar, EW system with RWR and missile launch detection, and advanced comm/navigation and data links.
+The Raptor features six LCD color cockpit displays, APG-77 AESA radar, EW system with RWR and missile launch detection, and advanced comm/navigation and data links.
 USAF is aggressively testing enhancements to ensure the F-22’s “first-shot, first-kill” advantage against advanced threats until replaced or augmented by the F-47 Next-Generation Air Dominance (NGAD) fighter in the 2030s.

 Combat-coded aircraft recently completed Increment 3.2B software upgrades adding high-resolution ground-mapping SAR, threat geolocation, EA capability, and integrated SDB I, AIM-120D, and AIM-9X.
-The program employs an “agile” strategy to continuously develop, test and rapidly field improvements, including rolling NGAD technologies back into the Raptor.
+The program employs an “agile” strategy to continuously develop, test and rapidly field improvements, including rolling F-47 technologies back into the Raptor.
+Ongoing efforts include a distributed IRST system to passively track and target airborne threats, stealthy external fuel tanks/pylons to extend unrefueled range, AIM-260 Joint Advanced Tactical Missile integration, radar electronic hardening, and jam-resistant navigation.

-Ongoing efforts include a distributed IRST system to stealthily track and target airborne threats, stealthy external fuel tanks/pylons to extend unrefueled range, and AIM-260 Joint Advanced Tactical Missile testing, radar electronic hardening, and jam-resistant navigation.
-Other significant efforts include the Reliability, Availability, and Maintainability Program (RAMP), Link 16, IFF enhancement, and engine reliability and performance improvements.
+Supporting efforts include the Reliability, Availability, and Maintainability Program (RAMP), Link 16, IFF enhancement, and engine reliability and performance improvements.
 RAMP improves electrical power, replaces avionic-fiberoptics, adds more durable LO, and fixes structures and wiring.
 Link 16 will enable two-way networking with legacy aircraft via Multifunctional Information Distribution System/Joint Tactical Radio System (MIDS/JTRS).
-Initial installs began in FY22 and fleetwide upgrade has been extended an additional two years to FY27.
+Initial installs began in FY22 and fleetwide upgrade has been extended to FY27.

 F-22 Raptor Technical Data